akeneo/pim-docs/onboarder/prerequisites/index.rst

 Parameters package
 ^^^^^^^^^^^^^^^^^^

-The parameters package provided by the akeneo cloud team must contain:
+The parameters package provided by the Akeneo team must contain:

 * A ``serviceAccount.json`` file that contains authentication values to be able to use the Google PubSub and Google Cloud Storage services.
 * Several environments variables values that you will configure in the install process in order to communicate with Google Cloud PubSub instance